briantesun/DC-vs.-Marvel/README.md

 Using a visualization to highlight that a p-value of 0.0206 led to a rejection of a particular null hypothesis:
 ![visualization](https://user-images.githubusercontent.com/129823285/231049782-35e3abde-31a9-4a09-a7e6-1672199f2041.png)

-The following distribution of 10,000 bootstrapped proportions helped show that Marvel doesn't in fact have a population of nonbinary characters proportional to population of nonbinary characters in the United States:
+The following distribution of 10,000 bootstrapped proportions helped show that Marvel doesn't in fact have a population of nonbinary characters proportional to the population of nonbinary characters in the United States:
 ![bootstrap](https://user-images.githubusercontent.com/129823285/231054389-a03ed367-b493-449b-a244-1b48c30f335f.png)